abdallah388687/Unsupervised-ML-Algorithms/README.md

 # Unsupervised-ML-Algorithms
-In this project, I have tried many clustering Algorithms
+In this project, I have used many clustering Algorithms to make customer segmentation for credit card dataset